acidus99/mac-setup/readme.md

 A Click and Drag shelf.
 Get it in the App Store

-- Perferences -> General -> check "Launch Yoink at login"
+- Preferences -> General -> check "Launch Yoink at login"
-- Perferences -> General -> uncheck "Show menu bar icon"
+- Preferences -> General -> uncheck "Show menu bar icon"

 ### Moom
 For Window layout.
 Get it in the App Store

-- Perferences -> check "Launch automatically on login"
+- Preferences -> check "Launch automatically on login"
-- Perferences -> Run as "menu bar" application
+- Preferences -> Run as "menu bar" application

 ## Programs